matuteiglesias/journal/content/Dev/2024-12-06_Implemented_and_Optimized_Email_and_Job_Processing.md

 **🕒 07:10–08:20**
 **🏷️ Labels**: Automation, Email Processing, Job Advisory, Rabbitmq, Apscheduler
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to implement and optimize various automation agents for email processing and job advisory tasks, ensuring efficient scheduling, execution, and error handling.
+The primary goal of this session was to implement and optimize various [[automation]] agents for email processing and job advisory tasks, ensuring efficient scheduling, execution, and [[error handling]].

 ### Key Activities
 - **Email Processing Architecture**: Developed a detailed plan for scheduling and architecture of email processing agents, including components like the Email Ingestor and Gatekeeper.
 - **APScheduler [[Integration]]**: Optimized the execution of workflows within an APScheduler setup, focusing on logging, task scheduling, and concurrency management.
-- **Specialized Agent Setup**: Configured a team of specialized agents for job market coaching, defining roles and communication systems.
+- **Specialized Agent Setup**: Configured a team of specialized agents for job market coaching, defining roles and [[communication]] systems.
 - **Job Advisor Framework**: Created a framework for job advisor assistants to parse job opportunities from ATS sheets, leveraging GPT for data enrichment.
 - **Job Advisor Agent Implementation**: Integrated a Job Advisor Agent using RabbitMQ and MongoDB for processing job opportunities.
 - **System and User Prompts**: Designed system and user prompts for [[AI]] job analysis, focusing on token efficiency and structured [[JSON]] output.